A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: The algorithmic framework

-To get a tree decomposition, consider the above partition again, with a weight function $\gamma(t) = O(t^{1-1/d-\eps})$.
+To get a tree decomposition, consider the above partition again, with weight function $\gamma(t) = O(t^{1-1/d-\eps})$.
 We work on the contracted graph $G_\cP$; we intend to simulate the weight function by modifying $G_\cP$.
 Let $H$ be the graph we get from $G_\cP$ by blowing up each vertex $v_C$ by an integer that is approximately the weight of the corresponding class, more precisely, we blow up $v_C$ by $\lceil\gamma(|C|)\rceil$.
 By Lemma~\ref{lem:weighttoclique}, its treewidth (plus one) is a $2$-approximation of the weighted treewidth of $G$ (since $\gamma(t)\ge 1$).
 Therefore, we can run a treewidth approximation algorithm that is single exponential in the treewidth of $H$.
-We can use the algorithm from either \cite{Robertson95} or \cite{Bodlaender16} for this, both have running time $2^{O(tw(H))}|V(H)|^{O(1)}=2^{O(n^{1-1/d})}(n\, \gamma(n))^{O(1)}=2^{O(n^{1-1/d})}$, and provide a tree decomposition whose width is a $c$-approximation of the treewidth of $H$, from which we gain a tree decomposition whose weighted treewidth is a $2c$-approximation of the weighted treewidth of $G_\cP$.
-This concludes the proof. \end{proof}.
+We can use the algorithm from either \cite{Robertson95} or \cite{Bodlaender16} for this, both have running time $2^{O(tw(H))}|V(H)|^{O(1)}=2^{O(n^{1-1/d})}(n\, \gamma(n))^{O(1)}=2^{O(n^{1-1/d})}$, and provide a tree decomposition whose width is a $c$-approximation of the treewidth of $H$.
+From this tree decomposition we gain a tree decomposition whose weighted treewidth is a $2c$-approximation of the weighted treewidth of $G_\cP$.
+In particular, we get a $2c$-approximation of the $\cP$-flattened treewidth of $G$.
+This concludes the proof. \end{proof}